This classic Croque Monsieur is a hot sandwich made with ham and Gruyère cheese and topped with homemade Béchamel. Perfect for a special brunch!

 Béchamel – a fancy name for a simple white sauce, made from making a butter and flour roux and adding hot milk and seasoning.
 It’s easy to make at home and can be made ahead, too!
 There is no cheese in classic Béchamel sauce (that would make it a Mornay sauce).

-How do you pronounce Croque Monsieur
+How to pronounce Croque Monsieur

 Croque is pronounced croak and Monsieur is pronounced mih-syur.
 The name comes from the French words croque (“bite”) and monsieur (“mister”).